plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 Is there anything to add? ;-)

-Maybe one short word on testing: No matter which view technology you use (WPF, Html, etc) the view will always be hard to test; at least harder than the code not depending on it.
-The job of the presenter is to prepare the view model that well that the view becomes that dumb that testing the view unnecessary.
+Maybe one short word on testing: No matter which view technology you use (WPF, HTML, etc) the view will always be hard to test; at least harder than the code not depending on it.
+The job of the presenter is to prepare the view model that well that the view becomes that dumb that testing the view becomes unnecessary.

 Finally, after this longer part of theory you probably want to see some code, right? ;-)